 The national grid is not a reliable source of energy especially when disasters strike.
 This form of energy is also costly unnecessarily because you can get alternative sources of energy that are free.
 For example, no one would charge you for solar power because nobody owns the sun.
 Invest in solar panels for your home.
 You can find them in almost any store in the country.
 You can use these systems to power most of the devices you have in your home including your TV, home theater system, bulbs, and water heater.
 You can also use solar energy to supplement the power you get from the national grid instead of using it exclusively.

 3. Stop the Leakage of Water in Your Home

 Currently, 663 million people worldwide lack access to safe drinking water.
 You can play your part by conserving water in your home.
 Use it wisely so that none of it goes to waste.
 You can do that by making your house leak-proof.
 Studies show that a single home loses as much as 37,584 liters of water each year because of leaking pipes, water closets, and faucets.
-Seal the holes in your pipes or replace them if the seals do not work.
+Seal the holes in your pipes or replace them if the seals do not work, it is obvious that hard water damages the pipe lines, faucets, other sanitary and even clothing.
 Always check your water closet and taps for leaks every few months and call a plumber in case they are leaking.

 4. Harvest As Much Rainwater As You Can

 Rainwater is a gift from nature and you should take advantage of it as much as you can.
 Harvest this water from the sky and then use it to grow vegetables in your garden.
 You can also use it to water your lawn.
 You can also use it to wash concrete footpaths or pavements in your compound.
 Rainwater is also ideal for washing parking lots, as doing so with water from your tap would increase your monthly costs unnecessarily.

 5. Improve the Air Quality in Your Home